culvertsoft/mgen/index_l_Advanced_use.md

       "logFile": "/home/logger/app.log"
     }

-We could define a class class called for example 'AppConfigarion' that maps c++ and java objects to this file using the following MGen IDL code (see the section on [defining a data model](index_b_Basic_model.html)):
+We could define a class called for example 'AppConfigarion' that maps c++ and java objects to this file using the following MGen IDL code (see the section on [defining a data model](index_b_Basic_model.html)):

     <AppConfigarion>
       <hostName type="string" />